CartoDB/carto-vl/docs/guides/06-data-driven-visualizations-part-2.md

 ## Data-driven visualizations (part 2): Ramp values

-In the previous section we talked about using different types of input for ramp, but we always output colors picked from a list. `ramp` supports to use other types of outputs and also CARTO VL includes some fixed constant palettes of colors.
+In the previous section we talked about using different types of inputs for ramp, but we always output colors picked from a list. `ramp` supports to use other types of outputs and also CARTO VL includes some fixed constant palettes of colors.
 Let's see it!

 ### Color values